Page 1: Biography

-This biography, written by Max D. Lash, was first published in 1993.
+This biography, written by Max D. Lash, was first published in the Dictionary of New Zealand Biography in 1993.

 Fred and William Tyree were the sons of William Tyree, a master bootmaker, and his second wife, Elizabeth Frances Baker.
 William, the eldest child, was born on 19 April 1855, in Christ Church, Surrey, England.
 Two more children followed before Fred, who was born in Marylebone, London, on 7 March 1867.
 His mother died shortly after he was born and in March 1869 William Tyree senior married Ann Catherine Baker, his sister-in-law.
 They were to have four children.